 A healthy community with a thriving arts scene, cultural and recreational opportunities, heritage preservation and engaged citizens.
 A healthy community requires social infrastucture, as well as physical infrastructure.

 Housing diversity means building housing that is affordable for first-time buyers and people on assistance, seniors aging in place and families with young children, single parents, students and young professionals, newcomers and people who require support.

-We need to maintain the character of our neighbourhoods, but include diverse types of housing units, such as apartments, town homes, and single-family homes for people with a range of needs.
+We need to maintain the character of our neighbourhoods, but include diverse types of housing units, such as apartments, town homes, tiny houses, and single-family homes for people with a range of needs.
 While intensification in the downtowns is great, we shouldn't only be building condos with one or two bedrooms that few can afford.
 In the suburbs, we need to think outside the detached, three- and four-bedroom box.

 The United Nations recognises that "everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including housing and necessary social services."

 Everyone deserves a suitable place to call home.

 Complete streets are roads designed and maintained for the safety and comfort of everyone, regardless of their age, abilities or mode of transportation.
 They provide safe and comfortable travel for those walking, cycling, taking public transit, driving automobiles or riding a horse and buggy.
 They provide safety for first responders, road maintenance workers and delivery people.